IS-IS: IPv6 support and multi-topology

-Unlike OSPF, which operates at Layer 3, IS-IS encapsulates its PDUs into Layer 2 frames, and does not depend on Layer 3 protocols, such as IPv4 or IPv6.

-In order to support IPv6 routing information TLV 232 for IPv6 interface address and TLV 236 for IPv6 reachability were added.

-In order to display supported Layer 3 protocols, also called NLPID (Network Layer Protocol ID), TLV 129 is used.
-Here, IPv4 has code of 0xCC, while IPv6 has a code of 0x8E.

-There might be an issue, if the IPv4 and IPv6 topologies do not overlap.
-This could happen due to misconfiguration or lack of support for IPv6 by routers in the network.
-For this situations, multi-topology support is added to IS-IS.

-TLV 229 was added to indicate support for multi-topologies, such as IPv4 unicast and IPv6 unicast.

-If multi-topology is enabled, IS-IS will calculate separate SPF tree for IPv4 and IPv6.
-This means twice the resource usage, but from the other side, this prevents traffic black holes.

-When multi-topology is enabled, then IS-IS will use TLV 222 for Multi-topology IS reachability, TLV 235 for Multi-topology IP reachability and TLV 236 for Multi-topology IPv6 reachability.
+Unlike OSPF, which operates at Layer 3, IS-IS encapsulates its PDUs into Layer 2 frames and does not depend on Layer 3 protocols such as IPv4 or IPv6.
+To support IPv6 routing information, TLV 232 for IPv6 interface address and TLV 236 for IPv6 reachability were added.
+To display supported Layer 3 protocols (also known as NLPID, or Network Layer Protocol ID), TLV 129 is used.
+IPv4 has a code here of 0xCC, and IPv6 has a code of 0x8E.
+The IPv4 and IPv6 topologies may not overlap due to misconfiguration or lack of support for IPv6 by routers in the network.
+In that situation, multi-topology support is added to IS-IS.
+TLV 229 was added to indicate support for multi-topologies such as IPv4 and IPv6 unicast.
+If multi-topology is enabled, IS-IS will calculate separate SPF trees for IPv4 and IPv6.
+This uses twice the resources, but prevents traffic black holes.
+When multi-topology is enabled, IS-IS will use TLV 222 for IS reachability, TLV 235 for IP reachability and TLV 236 for IPv6 reachability.

-IS-IS path selection
+Path selection

-Depending on the configuration, the router can have L1, L2 or both L1/L2 Link-State Databases.
-IS-IS uses Dijkstra's algorithm to generate the routing tables from these databases.

-But there can be situations, when IS-IS router has exactly the same prefix in different level databases, or external and internal.
-In order to choose best path in this situations, there is a specific order in which the route goes from the most preferred to the least preferred: